 1. Two Board-Certified Veterinary Ophthalmologists and a Compounding Pharmacist, with over 75 years combined experience in veterinary health, designed Ocu-GLO™ and tested its safety and palatability.

 2. The 12 antioxidant ingredients in Ocu-GLO™ are all pharmaceutical grade, which means that they are made under strict Good Manufacturing Practices (GMP) guidelines.
 GMP standards are much higher than those which nutritional product manufacturers are required to meet.
 The ingredients are natural and of the highest quality.
+Copies of our GMP's available upon request

 This is a common question and there are some articles in the literature about this topic.
 There are two components to grapes that have nutritional benefits.
 The seeds of grapes are completely safe for all species evaluated so far, including dogs.
 The seeds of grapes contain proanthocyanidins, a group of antioxidants that benefit eyes and the rest of the body.
 There have been no side effects to grapeseeds known as of yet.
 However, there are compounds in the skins of grapes and raisins, especially darker varieties of the fruits, that cause kidney damage in dogs.